jtatman/AI-Agents-from-Scratch-using-Ollama/README.md

 ## Overview

-The **Multi-Agent AI System with Ollama** is a Python-based application leveraging the open-source LLaMA 3.2:3b model via Ollama to perform specialized tasks through a collaborative multi-agent architecture.
+The **Multi-Agent AI App with Ollama** is a Python-based application leveraging the open-source LLaMA 3.2:3b model via Ollama to perform specialized tasks through a collaborative multi-agent architecture.
 Built with Streamlit for an intuitive web interface, this system includes agents for summarizing medical texts, writing research articles, and sanitizing medical data (Protected Health Information - PHI).
 Each primary agent is paired with a corresponding validator agent to ensure the quality and accuracy of the outputs.

 ## Features